aladagemre/openai-cost-extension/README.md

 ## Configuration

-The current cost per token is set to $0.00002.
-To change this, modify the `costPerToken` variable in the `background.js` file.
+The current cost per token is calculated for GPT-4o model.

 ## Files